hardillb/physical-web-lightswitch/README.md

 ## TODO

+ - Add Utility to print out device names and device id's to make creating the config file easier
  - Add current state to the web interface
- - Add Web Bluetooth Access API support
  - Create basic Android App